MrZombie123/Project3/README.md

 # Project3
 HELLO AND WELCOME TO OPEN SAUCE

-I'm Jarrod Clark made this for uni and therefor isn't the best, but it's the best i could do
+I'm Mr Zombie made this for uni and therefor isn't the best, but it's the best i could do

 to play the game you use the WASD keys to move around SPACE to jump E to interact with trashie devicies (i think?) and ESC on the title screen to exit the game.